siddh34/Notes/Third Year Sem 2/CC/Unit 3.md

 4. Terraform also provides other commands and features that help you manage your infrastructure, such as formatting, validating, importing, outputting, testing, debugging, etc

+### Describe how Terraform finds and fetches providers, provisioners?

+1. Terraform providers are plugins that allow Terraform to interact with various APIs of cloud platforms and other services

+2. Terraform provisioners are a legacy feature that allow Terraform to execute scripts on local or remote machines as part of resource creation or destruction

+3. Terraform finds and fetches providers when initializing a working directory using the terraform init command.

+4. It can automatically download providers from a Terraform registry, such as the public Terraform Registry or a private registry, or load them from a local mirror or cache

+5. Terraform does not find or fetch provisioners automatically.
+You must install them manually on your system and make sure they are available on your PATH

+6. Provisioners are not recommended for most use cases, as they introduce complexity and uncertainty into Terraform configurations.
+Instead, you should use other solutions such as configuration management tools, cloud-init, or custom images

+Note:

+         If you are using a persistent working directory, you must reinitialize whenever you change a configuration’s providers

+### When to use local-exec or remote-exec?

+1. When you need to run a command that is not supported by any existing provider or module.
+2. When you need to perform a one-time task that does not affect the ongoing state of the resource.
+3. When you need to interact with an external system that is not managed by Terraform.

+Now let's see

+When to not use local-exec or remote-exec?

+        1. You want to ensure consistency and reliability of your infrastructure using code1.
+        2. You want to avoid configuration drift and unauthorized changes to your resources1.
+        3. You want to leverage existing tools and best practices for configuration management1

+Note:

+        1. The local-exec and remote-exec provisioners are legacy features of Terraform that allow you to execute scripts on local or remote machines as part of resource creation or destruction

+        2. The local-exec provisioner invokes a local executable after a resource is created.
+This invokes a process on the machine running Terraform, not on the resource

 ### Basic Workflow setup & Installation

+We will launching an aws instance using terraform

 * You can download terraform from [Terraform Website](https://www.terraform.io/)